jsa4000/homelab-ops/infrastructure/cluster/README.md

 ## Installation

-The installation are divided into two steps:
+The installation are divided into three steps:

 1. Prepare a SD card with default image (only the first time).
 2. Install the SPI loader to enable NVME drive.
 3. Install the DietPi/Ubuntu using default configuration.

+> NOTE: Be sure to configure the Router to restrict the DHCP assignment range from 0 to 99 for example.

 ### Prepare SD Card